-Hitting the mountain this winter?
-You’ll want to pack a great bag to bring all your kit.
-From extra layers and sunglasses, to drinks, snacks, selfie sticks and cameras.
-Yes, you will need a good rucksack that doesn’t slip about and will allow you to carry all your ski or snowboard essentials.
+From extra layers and sunglasses, to drinks, snacks, selfie sticks, cameras and ski gadgets.
+Yes, you will need a good ski rucksack that is comfortable, waterproof, stays secure and will allow you to carry all your ski or snowboard essentials.

-We’ve taken a look at some of the best bags you can get to take on the piste with you.
+We’ve taken a look at some of the best available daypacks that you can take on the mountain with you.
+These are all high spec ski or snowboard rucksacks designed for snow sports, and all of them offer the functionality you need.

 First though, some questions to ask before you buy a daypack for your skiing holiday.